-Besides offering tremendous benefits in the way of reducing workload, they also eliminate the need to outsource and help save money.
+Besides offering tremendous benefits in the way of reducing workload, they also eliminate the need to outsource payroll and help save money.

 By removing human error miscalculations and allowing payroll mistakes to be fixed on the spot, stress and costly errors are instantly and effectively minimized.
 Pento renders third-party payroll and deadline constrictions moot, while empowering HR teams to get the job done quickly, efficiently, and seamlessly.